Eltanin impact: Tsunami

 On the shorelines of the Pacific Ocean there are erosional features that are indicative of a very large tsunami.
 These include an erosional surface and chaotic deposits of mixed terrestrial and ocean-derived sediment.
 Boulders as big as buses are mixed with marine fossils and mud.
 The most well-characterised tsunami deposits are near the coast of Chile.
 Off the coast of Antarctica there are mudslides into the deep ocean from this age.

 The size of a possible tsunami has been calculated.
 An asteroid that was 4 km in diameter falling onto the 5 km deep ocean would have blasted the water off the ocean floor for at least 60 km, and made a wave over 200 m high on the southern end of Chile and the Antarctic Peninsula.
 After ten hours, waves around 35 m would reach Tasmania, Fiji and Central America, and the New Zealand east coast would have been washed with 60 m high waves.
 If the impact object was 1 km in diameter, the wave heights would have been one-fifth as great.

 Ice age trigger

-At the time of the impact in the Late Pliocene, the Earth was cooling; but the impact and disruption to the weather could have triggered the start of ice cap formation in the Northern Hemisphere.
+At the time of the impact in the Late Pliocene, the Earth was cooling.
+The impact and disruption to the weather could have triggered the start of ice cap formation in the Northern Hemisphere.
 The impact would have put a large amount of water and salt into the atmosphere, disrupted ice shelves, depleted the ozone layer, caused surface acidification, and increased the Earth's albedo.